nanocurrency/protocol/reference/README.md

-# Nano Protocol Definition
+# Nano Protocol Specification

 This directory hosts a formal specification of the Nano network protocol.

-The definition is written in [Kaitai](https://kaitai.io), from which parsers and diagrams can be generated.
+The specification is written in [Kaitai](https://kaitai.io), from which parsers and diagrams can be generated.

 ### Generate code